Some Syria violence amounts to civil war: Red Cross

 Activists say at least 15,000 people have been arrested by security forces and many families have no idea where they are.

-Kellenberger said ICRC officials would visit detainees in Aleppo central prison from May 14-23.
-It will be only their second prison visit in Syria.
+Kellenberger said that ICRC officials would visit detainees at Aleppo central prison from May 14-23, only their second prison visit in Syria, as agreed with authorities during his last trip there in early April.

 The ICRC’s first visit was to Damascus central prison in September.
-The program quickly stalled amid disagreement over ICRC’s standard requirements, which include the right to interview prisoners in private and make follow-up visits.
+But the program quickly stalled amid disagreement over ICRC’s standard procedures, which include the right to interview prisoners in private and make follow-up visits.